atopos0627/rocketsockets/README.md

 # Want to Contribute?

-Would love to see improvements to this, primarily around performance improvements.
+Would love to see improvements to this, primarily around performance.
 PLEASE FORK IT!
 Also, feel free to let me know if you have comments or would like help: alex AT sharplearningcurve DOT com.
 You can also follow me on Twitter if you like rambling geeks: @A_Robson.